 Liz is a trustee of the Environmental Funders Network.
 She is experienced in supporting charities and funders to improve, specialising in the areas of strategy, impact, organisational development, and change management.
 She currently works as a senior consultant with NPC and has previously worked with organisations including the British Red Cross and Voluntary Service Overseas.
 Liz is also a trustee of Pesticide Action Network and an advisor to JUST ONE Tree.
 She is passionate about improving collaboration between social and environmental issue focussed charities and funders.
 She is the proud mum of two young girls, and they spend a lot of time together pottering in forests and spotting butterflies and bees.

-Fiona is an independent consultant, based in Nairobi.
-She channels her interest in young people’s futures, promoting accountable governance and protecting the natural world, through her consultancy work and in a personal capacity.
-She is a trustee of Africa’s Voices Foundation, Videre est Credere, and sits on the strategic advisory board of Leaders Quest.
+Fiona is the Africa Engagement Lead in the team which supports the UN High Level Champions on Climate Action.
+She is based in Nairobi and has a portfolio of work which channels her interest in young people’s futures, promoting accountable governance and protecting the natural world.
+She is a trustee of the Lamu Environment Foundation and sits on the strategic advisory board of Leaders Quest.